Manaea sharp, Davis homers as A’s top Angels 3-1

 Manaea (10-9) struck out six and allowed five hits and three walks.

-A’s manager Bob Melvin summoned reliever Ryan Dull after Manaea gave up a hit and a walk to start the seventh inning.
-Dull stranded both runners, retiring the next three batters in order.

-Davis hit an opposite field shot to right off Angels starter Tyler Skaggs (1-5) leading off the bottom of the fourth.
-His 39th home run broke a scoreless tie.
+Davis hit an opposite field shot to right off Skaggs leading off the bottom of the fourth.
+His league-leading 39th home run broke a scoreless tie.

-Skaggs struck out nine and gave up three runs (two earned), five hits and a walk.

-Oakland opened a 3-0 lead in the fifth when Chad Pinder singled in Marcus Semien and scored when Angels left fielder Justin Upton dropped a fly ball by Davis – he appeared to lose it in the sun.
-Semien’s one-out double started the rally.

-Home plate umpire Mike Everitt ejected A’s third baseman Matt Chapman in the bottom of the fourth inning.
-The ejection immediately followed an exchange between Chapman and Angels catcher Juan Graterol.
+Home plate umpire Mike Everitt ejected A’s third baseman Matt Chapman after an exchange between Chapman and Angels catcher Juan Graterol in the bottom of the fourth inning triggered by allegations of stealing signs.

+Chapman said the Angels catcher was staring down A’s hitters in an effort to intimidate them.

+“The way I looked at it I wanted to stand up for my teammates and stand up for myself,” Chapman said.
+“Even though we’re a young group of guys I feel that we do deserve to be treated just like anybody else in the big leagues and respected by our opponents.”

 WALK THIS WAY